NyteshadeXT/PF2e-Core-Vault/01) Rules/Journals/Game Mastery Guide/Patron of the Arts.md

 ---
 This character encouraged you to excel at a type of performance you loved, even going so far as to support you in lean times.

-Add the [[Feats/Virtuosic Performer|Virtuosic Performer]] skill feat to your background options.
+Add the [[Virtuosic Performer|Virtuosic Performer]] skill feat to your background options.